Back in 1987, before I started working out with Russ and Randy, I couldn’t imagine that I would eventually have a career in fitness.

 Here’s the thing…

 The body is very inefficient at converting carbs to body fat.
-It has to go through a complex proccess called De Novo Lipogenesis.
+It has to go through a complex process called De Novo Lipogenesis.

 Dietary fat, on the other hand, gets stored directly as body fat without going through any complicated process.